iansmith/raid5/readme.md

 * set your GOPATH to something sensible, like /tmp/iansmith
 * set your PATH to something sensible derived from GOPATH, like /tmp/iansmith/bin

-* go get github.com/iansmith/raid5/ws
+* go get -u github.com/iansmith/raid5/ws
-* go install github.com/iansmith/raid5/ws

 * run the webserver with something like `/tmp/iansmith/bin/ws`
 * it will dump out the key directories that you may want to look in